 · Obtain a business valuation.
 The judge may require one of you to buy out the other party.
 If this is the case, you need to know what your business is worth by obtaining a third party report.

 Divorce is complicated and never easy.
 While it may feel uncomfortable to plan for your divorce, prior to filing or talking to your spouse, this is the best way to protect yourself and your assets.
 Once the process has been started, it is difficult to maneuver as the other side may get court-ordered limitationsthat would prevent you from accessing money or making any major business decisions.
-Contact us for a consultation to learn how we can help.
+Contact us for a case evaluation to learn how we can help.

 - Can My Ex Take Ownership of My Business During a Divorce